-Thanks for using MailChimp.
+Thanks for using Mailchimp.

-In order to use MailChimp, you must:
+In order to use the Service, you must:

-- be at least eighteen (18) years old and able to enter into contracts;
+1. be at least eighteen (18) years old and able to enter into contracts;

-- complete the registration process;
+2. complete the account registration process;

-By using MailChimp, you represent and warrant that you meet all the requirements listed above, and that you won’t use MailChimp in a way that violates any laws or regulations.
-(Representing and warranting is like making a legally enforceable promise.
+By using the Service, you represent and warrant that you meet all the requirements listed above, and that you won’t use the Service in a way that violates any laws or regulations.
+Note that by representing and warranting, you are making a legally enforceable promise.